mardub1635/projector-switch-skill/README.md

 Turns on and off your projector on demand.

 ## About
 Turns on and off your projector on demand.
+You can see a demo on this [video](https://diode.zone/videos/watch/59a261dc-65e3-4cf2-bec0-56fe14b1a5a3)

 ## Examples
 * "Switch on the projector"